What if Another Tenant in My Building Has Bed Bugs?

 The answer depends partially on the building code in the community where you live.
 However, while each town and city is governed in part by its own municipal code, these local codes are sometimes superseded by the IPMC, or International Property Maintenance Code.
 The IPMC belongs to a family of national codes, such as the International Plumbing Code and the International Private Sewage Disposal Code, which are administered by the International Code Council (ICC).
 These codes are collectively referred to as “I-Codes.”

-So what does this mean for you as a tenant?
+So what does this all mean for you as a tenant?
 In some jurisdictions, any infestation in a rental unit is the property owner and/or operator’s responsibility.
 In other jurisdictions, as long as your neighbor’s unit is the only one being affected, he or she assumes financial responsibility for addressing the infestation.
 However, if the infestation spreads to other units in the building — yours, for example — then responsibility for extermination measures can potentially shift to the landlord.
 Of course, each situation is different, and there are other factors that can become important when determining responsibility for treating an infestation.

 Unfortunately, landlords often try to cut corners by relying on cheap and ineffective DIY treatments — typically foggers or consumer-grade bug spray.
-Some landlords even attempt to perform heat treatment themselves, all to the extreme detriment of their tenants.
+Some landlords even attempt to perform heat treatment themselves, all to the extreme detriment of their tenants, which can worsen the infestation and cause it to be driven deeper into hiding.
 If you sustain bite-related injuries because your landlord refuses to pay for professional extermination measures, you may be able to recover financial compensation by filing a personal injury claim.

-If you’re concerned that your landlord or other tenants in your building are violating state laws or municipal health code, the bed bug litigation attorneys of Whitney, LLP may be able to help.
+If you’re concerned that your landlord or other tenants in your building are violating state laws or municipal health code, the bed bug litigation attorneys of Whitney, LLP may be able to be of assistance.
 Recovery can include fees you have wrongfully paid, and attorneys’ fees.
 To start learning some of your options in a free and private legal consultation, call our law offices today at (410) 583-8000.